mVaibhavPrakash/Java-Learning/Collection.md

 ## What is the difference between Collection and Collections?

+* Collection is the interface where you group objects into a single unit.
+* Collections is a utility class that has some set of operations you perform on Collection.
+* Collection does not have all static methods in it, but Collections consist of methods that are all static.

 ## Why Collection Interface does not extend Serializable and Cloneable interfaces?

 'There is no need to do it!'